Creating custom application templates

 Hi all,

-It’s a tad long, so we will discuss the following:
+This blog is a tad long, and we will discuss the following:

 – copying the default startup scene and preferences file into a new folder with an appropriate name,